Australian High Commission

 • Must hold (or be able to obtain) an Australian Government National Security Clearance.

-• Well-developed interpersonal and communication skills (both oral and written) and ability to professionally represent ABF to internal and external stakeholders.
+• Well-developed interpersonal and communication skills (both oral and written) and ability to professionally represent AFP to internal and external stakeholder

-• High standard of administrative, analytic, and computer-based skills (particularly Microsoft Office programmes) and ability to become proficient in ABF information and communications technology.
+• High standard of administrative, analytic and computer-based skills (particularly Microsoft Office programmes) and ability to become proficient in AFP information and communications technology.

 • Ability to maintain confidentiality and handle sensitive information with discretion and a very high standard of integrity.